Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: ORSUM Dataset

 \subsection{Dataset Collection and Preprocessing}

-We collect the ORSUM dataset for scientific opinion reviews with gold-standard meta-reviews from OpenReview.
-For each paper, we collect its URL, title, abstract, decision, meta-review from the area chair, and reviews from individual reviewers.
-We crawl 10,989 paper meta-reviews and 40,903 individual reviews from 39 conference venues.
-We only keep papers with meta-reviews longer than 20 tokens and exclude comments made by non-official reviewers.
-Considering the diverse format and naming of related data properties across venues, we unify the format to facilitate convenient access for future research purposes.
-We split the dataset into train/validation/test sets with 9,890/549/550 samples, respectively.
+To facilitate the task of scientific opinion summarization, we collect the \textbf{ORSUM} dataset which consists of human-written meta-reviews from OpenReview.
+The dataset contains each paper's URL, title, abstract, decision, meta-review from the area chair, and reviews from individual reviewers.
+We crawl 15,062 paper meta-reviews and 57,536 individual reviews from 47 conference venues.
+Papers with meta-reviews shorter than 20 tokens and comments made by non-official reviewers are excluded.
+The data format is unified across venues, and we provide train/validation/test splits with 9,890/549/550 samples for convenient usage by future works.